 Title X is an important source of funding for ensuring reproductive health benefits including both contraceptive and preventive services to women.
 In 2015, a study found that Title X-funded health centers prevented 822,000 unintended pregnancies, resulting in savings of \$7 billion to federal and state governments.
 Offering affordable access to contraception can have a measurable impact on these costs.
-For every public dollar invested in contraception, short-term Medicaid expenditures are reduced by \$7.09 for the pregnancy, delivery, and early childhood care related to births from unintended pregnancies, resulting in savings of \$7 billion to federal and state governments8.
+For every public dollar invested in contraception, short-term Medicaid expenditures are reduced by \$7.09 for the pregnancy, delivery, and early childhood care related to births from unintended pregnancies, resulting in savings of \$7 billion to federal and state governments7.
+Title X is the main point of care for low income, under- or un-insured, adults and adolescents for affordable contraception, cancer screenings, sexually transmitted disease testing and treatment, and medically-accurate information on family planning options.
+However, to provide these services to the over 4 million people who depend on Title X-funded centers, Title X is significantly underfunded.